DFE-Digital/get-into-teaching-app/app/views/content/train-to-be-a-teacher/initial-teacher-training.md

 related_content:
-    Diary of a trainee teacher : "/blog/a-diary-of-a-trainee-teacher" Choosing the right teacher training course provider : "/blog/choosing-the-right-teacher-training-course-provider" Train to be a teacher : "/train-to-be-a-teacher"
+    Diary of a trainee teacher : "/blog/a-diary-of-a-trainee-teacher" Choosing the right teacher training course provider : "/blog/choosing-the-right-teacher-training-course-provider" What to expect on your teacher training : "/blog/what-to-expect-on-your-teacher-training"
 promo_content:
     - content/train-to-be-a-teacher/promos/events-near-you
 navigation: 12.30